goldginkgo/blog/source/_posts/How-to-find-apps-with-high-CPU-usage-for-a-Diego-cell-VM.md

    }
 }
 ```
+### SSH to Diego cell VM
-2. Login to Bosh, and execute the following command to ssh to the Diego cell VM.
+Login to Bosh, and execute the following command to ssh to the Diego cell VM.
 ```
 $ bosh -e pcf log-in
 $ bosh -e pcf -d cf-c16bf7a74c8a95e1e6eb vms | grep 10.48.16.166